 Instead of tying qualifications to specific job roles, this concept emphasises transferable capability and training outcomes.
 This shift enables learners to transfer relevant parts of their training and skills across qualifications, workplaces and industries.
 Our proposed concept is built around Learning and Assessment Modules (LA-mods) that transcend industry or occupational boundaries, with the ability to select Application Modules (App-mods) for specific work contexts.

-The concept is being tested on the existing Certificate II in Rural Operations.
-The Certificate II in Rural Operations provides learners with transferable and foundational skills required for many roles across rural and regional industries.
-This work is being supported by a Steering Committee of stakeholders with experience in VET delivery and/or the rural operations qualification.
-The existing Rural Operations Training Package Project is paused while this work is happening, so that the qualification can be reviewed efficiently.
+The proposed concept was tested on the existing Certificate II in Rural Operations, which provides learners with transferable and foundational skills required for many roles across rural and regional industries.
+This work was supported by a Steering Committee of stakeholders with experience in VET delivery and/or the rural operations qualification.
+The existing Rural Operations Training Package Project has been paused throughout the demonstration project, so that the qualification can be reviewed efficiently.

 Timeline